-Girl dragged by School bus while the driver drives off – STOP with Smart Close®.
+Girl dragged by school bus driver – STOP with Smart Close®.

 Our Smart Close® prevents children (and adults) from school bus injury.